Cross Join in SQL Server with Example

-In this article, I am going to discuss the Cross Join in SQL Server with one real-time example.
-Please read our previous article where we discussed the basics of SQL Server Joins.
+In this article, I am going to discuss the Cross Join in SQL Server with Examples.
+Please read our previous article where we discussed the Self Join in SQL Server with Examples.
 As part of this article, we are going to discuss the following pointers in detail.

 - What is Cross Join?

 - How to implement Cross Join in SQL Server?

 When we combine two or more tables with each other without any condition (where or on) then we call this type of joins Cartesian or cross join.
 In Cross Join, each record of a table is joined with each record of the other table involved in the join.
 In SQL Server, the Cross Join should not have either ON or where clause.

 How to implement Cross Join in SQL Server?

 Let us understand how to implement the Cross Join with an example.
 Let’s create two Tables with the name Company and Candidate.
 Please use the below SQL Script to create Company and Candidate tables and populate these two tables with some test data.
 Please note that the CompanyId column of the Candidate table is a foreign key referencing the CompanyId column of the Company Table.